 Lint Remover

 If your screens aren’t particularly filthy, use a lint roller.
-You can collect loose dirt and dust without disassembling the screen.
-For easier access to small crevices, use a smaller lint roller.
+It can collect loose dirt and dust without disassembling the screen, and a smaller lint roller allows easier access to small crevices.

 Vacuum

 A vacuum is the most convenient way to remove loose dirt and grime.
 To avoid damaging or stretching your screens, use a soft bristle attachment.
 Add this to your monthly cleaning routine to keep window screens nice and clean.
-For more thorough cleaning, remove the screens and place them on a drop cloth before vacuuming.
+Remove the screens and place them on a drop cloth before vacuuming for more thorough cleaning.

 Bath in Soapy Water or Vinegar

 When your screens are caked with grime, it’s best to bathe them.
-It is best to do this on a sunny day when the screens can be dried outside.
+Do this on a sunny day when the screens can be dried outside.

 Remove your window screens and place them outside.
 If you have many screens, label them with masking tape and a marker to make later re-installation easier.

 Mix 1/4 cup all-purpose dish soap with 1/2 gallon water.
-You can substitute 1/4 cup of household vinegar for the dish soap if you prefer.
+You can substitute 1/4 cup of household vinegar for the dish soap.

 Lift the screen upright and gently wash it with soapy water using a sponge or dishcloth.